What Kind Of Different Virtual Events Are There?

 A virtual conference can be designed as a simple environment that organizes sessions with content and engagement.
 Or a larger-scale environment to include exhibitor booths as well as other rooms and spaces.

-2) Virtual Career Fairs and Virtual Job Fairs
+4) Virtual Career Fairs or Virtual Job Fairs

 Virtual Career Fairs are becoming an increasingly popular way to attract and recruit talent across geographic boundaries.
 One global professional services firm held a two-day virtual career fair that spanned 40 countries, yielding 20,000 registrants and 10,000 attendees over the course of 48 hours.